 Varex conducts certain manufacturing operations internationally to reduce costs and streamline its manufacturing operations.
 There are administrative, legal, and governmental risks to operating internationally that could increase operating expenses or hamper the development of these operations.
-The risks from operating internationally that could increase and materially and adversely affect its operating results, financial condition, and ability to deliver its products and grow its business include, among others:
+The risks from operating internationally that could increase Varex's operating expenses and materially and adversely affect its operating results, financial condition, and ability to deliver its products and grow its business include, among others: